adomas-vensas/Disassembler-for-x86/README.md

 The program disassembles .COM file's instructions and returns their assembly language equivalents.
 If no corresponding instructions were found, the disassembler prints out 'DB xx' (xx - byte).<br>

 A barebones template was provided by Computer Architecture professor Irus Grinis from Vilnius University.
-Template included a few one byte instructions, procedures to open and close file and a procedure to read COM file's name without extension.
+Template included a few one byte instructions, procedures to open and close file and a procedure to read .COM file's name without extension.

 <strong>Note</strong>:
 <ul>